If you have arthritis you should think carefully before having a tattoo. Dr. John Ioannou explains why

 Of course, we all have those ‘drunk’ moments when we do things we regret the next morning over a hangover.
 In your case, it could be getting a tattoo.
 You could be asking yourself… Am I stuck with this for life?
 Well, no you’re not!
 You could look into a laser tattoo removal service if you really want to forget the experience!

 So, if you’re between 18 and 35 it’s not unlikely that you’ve thought of having a tattoo yourself.
+And even if you haven’t, you’ve probably thought of getting custom temporary tattoos instead so you’re not missing out.
 There are plenty of beautifully adorned folk out there to tempt you, and who doesn’t love a tattoo Pinterest board?
 But, can you have a tattoo if you have arthritis?

 We put that question to Dr. John Ioannou (PhD FRCP), former Reader and Honorary Consultant in Adolescent and Adult Rheumatology at University College London Hospitals and Great Ormond Street Hospital.
 His short answer is yes, you can have a tattoo if you have arthritis, though he doesn’t generally advise it because the risks will be more significant for you than for a person without an inflammatory disease.
 Below, Dr. Ioannou answers our specific questions in full.